 Push Notification is a key feature that you necessarily need to include as it will help in sending important notifications to your customers with respect to coupons, offers, and discounts.

 Well, geo-location feature, you can benefit on two different fronts.
-Firstly, it helps you to locate the users who are in close proximity and the users can make seamless transaction without wasting any time.
+Firstly, it helps you to locate the users who are in close proximity and the users can make seamless transactions without wasting any time.

 3. Synchronization of Data